Kahler-Einstein metrics with edge singularities: Preliminaries

 Much of the remainder of this article is directed toward analyzing this family of \MA equations: \S 3 describes the linear analysis needed to understand the openness part of the continuity argument as well as the regularity theory; \S 4 uses this linear analysis to prove that solutions are automatically `smooth' at $\D$, by which we mean that they are polyhomogeneous (see below); the a priori estimates needed to obtain the closedness of the continuity argument are derived in the remaining sections of the article, and the proof is concluded in \S\ref{ProofKESection}.

-We will pursue a somewhat parallel development of this proof using two different scales of H\"older spaces since one goal of this article is to illustrate the relative merits of each of these classes of function spaces, with future applications in mind.
-Certain aspects of the proof work much more easily in one rather than the other, but we give a complete proof of the existence in either framework.
-The proof of higher regularity, which shows that these two approaches are ultimately equivalent, is very closely tied, however, to only one of these scales of spaces.
+We will pursue a somewhat parallel development of this proof using two different scales of H\"older spaces since we hope to illustrate the relative merits of each of these classes of function spaces, with future applications in mind.
+Certain aspects of the proof work much more easily in one setting rather than the other, but we give a complete proof of the a priori estimates in either framework.
+The proof of higher regularity, which shows that these two approaches are ultimately equivalent and facilitates the continuity argument, relies directly on only one of these scales of spaces.

-\begin{remark} {\rm The continuity path \eqref{TYCMEq} has several useful properties, some already noted above, which are necessary for the proof of Theorem \ref{ConicKEMainThm} when $\be > 1/2$.
+\begin{remark} {\rm The continuity path \eqref{RCMEq} has several useful properties, some already noted above, which are necessary for the proof of Theorem \ref{ConicKEMainThm} when $\be > 1/2$.
 However, we also consider the two-parameter family of equations

 where $A:=(-\infty,0]\times[0,1]\;\cup [0,\mu]\times\{1\}$.
 This incorporates the continuity path $s = \mu, 0 \leq t \leq 1$, which is the common one in the literature.
 The analysis required to study this two-parameter family requires little extra effort, and has been included since it may be useful elsewhere.
 It provides an opportunity to use the Chern--Lu inequality in its full generality (see \S\ref{LaplacianSection}).
-In addition, we have already noted that one cannot obtain openness for \eqref{TYCMEq} at $s=-\infty$ directly, but must produce a solution for $s$ (very) negative by some other method.
-Wu \cite{Wu} accomplishes this by a perturbation argument; this augmented continuity argument gives yet another means to do this, but works only when $\be \leq 1/2$.
+In addition, we have already noted that one cannot obtain openness for \eqref{RCMEq} at $s=-\infty$ directly, but must produce a solution for $s$ (very) negative by some other method.
+Wu \cite{Wu} accomplishes this by a perturbation argument; the augmented continuity path \eqref{TwoParamCMEq} gives yet another means to do this, but works only when $\be \leq 1/2$.
 We refer to \S\ref{ProofKESection} for more details.